Edited by guinlain08, Calob Horton, ruchithsathnidhu, Eng and 20 others

 7z-to-ISO issue.
 Why am I getting an error message?

 I'm having an issue with 7Z files.
 I'm downloading .7Z files for a game emulator, and I need to convert them to ISOs.
 When I try to extract the files with 7-Zip, I'm getting an error message, something along the lines of "unexpected end of data".
 I have tried: Using 7-Zip to extract 7Z files.
 I think it was caused by: No idea.
 Corrupted files, maybe?

 That means that the files are either corrupt and you need to redownload them or that you need to download a couple more files for the full archive.
-7-Zip splits files into smaller parts when compressing the files by naming them *.7z.001, *.7z.002, etc. You might not have downloaded one of those.
+7-Zip splits files into smaller parts when compressing, and names them; *.7z.001, *.7z.002, etc. You might not have downloaded one of those.

 How can I play chili con carnage on PPSSPP?

 I want to play chili con carnage on PPSSPP with arrow keys